Tarzan and the Golden Lion

 Tarzan and the Golden Lion is an adventure novel by American writer Edgar Rice Burroughs, the ninth in his series of twenty-four books about the title character Tarzan.
-It was first published as a seven part serial in Argosy All-Story Weekly beginning in December 1922; and then as a complete novel by A.C.
+The story was first published as a seven part serial in Argosy All-Story Weekly beginning in December 1922; and then as a complete novel by A.C.
 McClurg & Co. on March 24, 1923.

 Plot summary

 The story picks up with the Clayton family: Tarzan, Jane Porter and their son Korak, returning from their adventures in the previous novel (#8).
 Along the way, they find an orphaned lion cub, which Tarzan takes home and trains.

 Flora Hawkes, a previous housemaid of the Claytons, has overheard of Tarzan's discovery of the treasure chamber in the lost city of Opar (from The Return of Tarzan and Tarzan and the Jewels of Opar) and has managed to copy his map to it.
 She concocts a plan to lead an expedition to collect the gold.
 As a contingency to discourage any local denizens from questioning them, she seeks out and finds a Tarzan look-alike named Esteban Miranda to accompany them.

 Two years pass since the Clayton family adopted their lion cub, making the year around 1935 and Tarzan is about 47 years old.
 His Greystoke estate has become so financially depleted due to his support of the Allies war efforts, and he concludes it was time to return to Opar for another withdrawal.

 Tarzan encounters Hawkes' party, where he is drugged and ends up in the hands of the Oparians.
 Queen La, who has come into disfavor with the high priest, feels she has nothing to lose by escaping with Tarzan through the only unguarded route — a path to the legendary valley of diamonds, from which no one has ever returned.
 There, Tarzan finds a race of humans who are little better than animals in intelligence, being enslaved by a race of intelligent gorillas.
 With the help of his golden lion Jad-bal-ja, Tarzan uses the natives to restore La to power.
 Before leaving, he accepts a bag of diamonds as a reward.

 Meanwhile, Esteban Miranda convinces Tarzan's Waziri party to take the gold from Hawkes' party while most of them are out hunting.
 He then buries the gold so he can retain it later.
 The real Tarzan eventually confronts the imposter, who still manages to pilfer Tarzan's bag of diamonds.
 Miranda is then chased by Jad-bal-ja, but he escapes into a river, before finding himself later captured and permanently imprisoned by a local tribe.
 Tarzan loses the diamonds, but he's still able to attain the gold and return with it.